-3. Fertilize: March’s garden chores is heavy on fertilizing.
+3. Fertilize: March’s garden chores are heavy on fertilizing.

 Fertilize all shrubs and trees, using Holly Tone for acid-loving plants, Plant Tone for the rest, and a rose-specific fertilizer like Rose Tone for the roses.
 Follow the instructions on the bag for the best results.
-Remember, though, while fertilizer is a good thing, it doesn’t solve every problem.
-If your plants perform poorly, your soil may have aeration, moisture, disease, voles, ph level, and more issues.
+Remember, though, while fertilizer is good, it doesn’t solve every problem.
+If your plants perform poorly, the soil may have aeration, moisture, disease, voles, ph level, etc. Examine those “something’s not right” plants and determine what’s wrong.
 Fertilization is only helpful after you’re corrected the problem.
-Examine those “something’s not right” plants and determine what’s wrong.
 The store staff will gladly help you figure it out, and don’t forget your local Extension Service.
-(828-255-5522)

-4. Planting: This is happening all the time on my garden chores list, but now is a good time to start.
+4. Planting: This is always on my garden chores list, but now is an excellent time to start.

 For vegetable gardens: plant beets, carrots, Chinese cabbage, kale, kohlrabi, lettuce, Swiss chard, turnips, potatoes, cabbage, broccoli, and cauliflower.